 A total of 10.4 acres was treated (Maps 1 & 2).
 Rates of work can be expressed as 0.061 acres/person hour, or as a cost of \$558/acre at the rate charged.
 In 170 worker-hours they cleared 10.4 acres; 16.3 person-hours/acre.
-General observations made concerning this project:
+I have not done a quantitative survey of the work completed.
+However here are some general observations I made while inspecting the work:

-- A considerable majority of the buckthorn found in this area was common buckthorn (Rhamnus cathartica), a much lesser amount of glossy buckthorn (Frangula alnus) was present. - A high density of common buckthorn was found along the central portions of the northern boundary of the area. - A very high density of glossy buckthorn was found right along the lake margin on the western boundary of the work area.
+• A considerable majority of the buckthorn found in this area was common buckthorn (Rhamnus cathartica), a much lesser amount of glossy buckthorn (Rhamnus frangula) was present.

+- A high density of common buckthorn was found along the central portions of the northern boundary of the area. - A very high density of glossy buckthorn was found right along the lake margin on the western boundary of the work area.
 This was the only area with a high glossy buckthorn density.
 It appeared that this area may not have been controlled during the previous control work. - Throughout the area there was the cut-stump evidence of the previous control project conducted in 2006-2008.
 However there were large shrubs that had obviously been missed in that previous work scattered throughout the area. - The acreage-productivity of this work (0.061 acres/hour) seemed low to me.
-However, this may have been caused by: - O Shrubs were treated down to a smaller size class (1cm diameter at the base and eye-level tall) than much of the previous work.
-This probably added considerably to the work time required. - o Some of the dense areas probably required more time than was estimated. - Observing the crew while they were working gave me the impression that a little more time may have been spent orienteering in the work area to achieve good coverage than would have been required by someone more expert at that task.
+However, this may have been caused by: - Shrubs were treated down to a smaller size class (1cm diameter at the base and eye-level tall) than much of the previous work.
+This probably added considerably to the work time required. - o Some of the dense areas probably required more time than I had estimated. - Observing the crew while they were working gave me the impression that a little more time may have been spent orienteering in the work area to achieve good coverage than would have been required by someone more expert at that task.
 This time could be reduced if someone who can orient easily would flag out strips of reasonable width to guide work progress. - The location and control of invasives in the area appears to be very good (i.e. nearly all plants were found and treated). - There was what seemed like a relatively high incidence of native shrubs also cut.
 These were primarily nannyberries (Viburnum lentago).
+I thought that this misidentification was going to be a problem only during the first day of work, and that we had identification straightened out with the workers after that, but I found natives cut even during the last day of the crew's work.
 This was not a problem that caused any major damage to the wetland community or any major loss of work effort; however, it is an issue that should be addressed more effectively during future projects.